 Tenancy deposit scheme

 A tenancy deposit is money which your landlord may ask you to pay when you start to rent a house, as protection against damages to the property or for unpaid rent.
-From 1 April 2013, it must be protected in a Tenancy Deposit Scheme.
+It must be protected in a Tenancy Deposit Scheme.

-Deposits for tenancies outside Northern Ireland or deposits paid before 1 April 2013 will not have to be protected.
+Deposits for tenancies outside Northern Ireland or deposits paid before 1 April 2013 do not have to be protected.

 Any deposit for a private tenancy taken by a landlord or agent must be protected in an approved tenancy deposit scheme.